Non Profit 501(c)3 Organization

 Chronic Debilitating Pain, Infection, Mesh Erosion, Bleeding, Dyspareunia (painful sexual intercourse), Hernia Recurrence, Organ Perforation, Urinary Problems, Neuro-Muscular Problems, Adhesions, Bowel Obstruction, Vaginal Scarring/Shrinkage (contraction) Recurrence, Prolapse, Tissue Necrosis, Foreign Body Reactions (the body rejects the mesh), Autoimmune Disorders, Disability (can’t sit, stand or walk without pain), Sepsis, & Death

-Spouses Affected With Limited To No Relations, Children Suffer When Their Parent Is In Chronic Pain, Friends Don’t Understand Or Accept what Mesh Has Done To Us (there are some who have stood by our illnesses), Work Is Almost Impossible As Most Of Us Are Unable To Do Our Jobs As We Once Did, Travelling To Professional Doctors For Adequate Care By Automobile, Plane, Train or Bus Is A Task Where We All Need Assistance, Vactions Are Something That We Dream Of Instead Of Being Able To Do.
+Spouses Affected With Limited To No Relations, Children Suffer When Their Parent Is In Chronic Pain, Friends Don’t Understand Or Accept what Mesh Has Done To Us (there are some who have stood by our illnesses), Work Is Almost Impossible As Most Of Us Are Unable To Do Our Jobs As We Once Did, Travelling To Professional Doctors For Adequate Care By Automobile, Plane, Train or Bus Is A Challenge Where We All Need Assistance, Vacations Are Something That We Dream Of Instead Of Being Able To Do.
+Mesh Affects Everyone!

 Things To Know About Pelvic & Hernia Mesh